geaxgx/openvino_blazepose/README.md

                         only for full body landmark model) -o OUTPUT, --output OUTPUT
-                        Path to output video file --multi_detection     Force multiple person detection (at your own risk)
+                        Path to output video file --multi_detection     Force multiple person detection (at your own risk, the original Mediapipe implementation is designed for one person tracking only) --force_detection     Force person detection on every frame (never use landmarks from previous frame to determine ROI)

 ```
 **Examples :**